Exam Content Outline

 b. review documentation for nutrition care follow up

-c. honor client rights (e.g., HIPAA)
+c. honor client rights (e.g., refusal, liberalized diet)

 B. Apply Nutrition Data

-2. Implement the written diet orders
+2. Manage the written diet orders

 a. recognize medical and nutrition terminology

-b. provide nutrition that reflects the written diet order
+b. provide nutrition that reflects the written diet order including client preferences

-d. recognize appropriateness of diet order for diagnosis
+c. recognize appropriateness of diet order for diagnosis

-e. explain importance of adhering to written diet orders
+d. document importance of adhering to written diet orders

-a. identify clients who need nourishments or supplemental feeding
+a. identify clients who need additional nutrients

 C. Provide Nutrition Education